GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Jammer
 - the longer you hold the corresponding skill key, the wider the disrupt radius will be
 - acts as a sphere so you can disrupt mobs above/below you
-- effective to proc Toxic Delivery from the Vile mask
+- effective to proc Tag Team or Toxic Delivery from the Vile mask
 - its damage on robotics is only increased by skill damage

 ##### Scanner